DanielHearn/danielhearn.github.io/src/blog/content/blog/doom_mchine/index.md

   [
     "Greate theming and art",
     "Simple but satisfying gameplay",
-    "Mechanics and many available choices reduce randomness", "High difficulty but feels attainable after a few tries", "Extra difficulty mode adds replayability",
+    "Utility mechanics and many available choices reduce randomness", "High difficulty but feels attainable after a few tries", "Extra difficulty mode adds replayability",
     "Random order and missing machine parts in each game can drastically change the strategies required to win", ]
 cons:
   [
-    "Bleed on PNP version isn’t great due to card outline on both sides so need to trim other the side if printing duplex", "Instruction cards are awkward to learn from", "PNP requires many dice and tracking cubes",
+    "Bleed on print and play version isn’t great due to card outline on both sides so need to trim other the side if printing duplex", "Instruction cards are awkward to learn from.
+A booklet style like Button Shy Games would have been better", "Print and play version requires many dice and tracking cubes", ]
-  ]
 review: "Recommended"
 buy_links: